Tips for Construct 3 developers

 • vState: for global game state related variables

-• vConstants: global constants (I prefix those with "C_"), mostly numbers
+• vConfig: global constants (I prefix those with "C_"), these are magic numbers / strings.

-• vMacros: also global constants that serve as "macros" - more on that later :)
+• vNames: global constants that kinda act like enums - more on that later :)

 I suffix all sheet names with emojis (pro tip for Windows devs: press Win + comma to open the emoji panel), so I can find them more easily when I have a metric crapton of tabs open.